-On January 15, 2020, KPLP paid a distribution of \$11.4 million.
-Pursuant to the KPLP DRIP, a portion of the distribution was reinvested by the partners and KPLP issued 1,016,179 additional KPLP Units at a price of \$9.84 for the gross proceeds of \$10.0 million.
+On January 15, 2021, KPLP paid a distribution of \$11.9 million to the partners.
+Pursuant to KPLP's Distribution Reinvestment Plan (DRIP), a portion of the distribution was reinvested by the partners, resulting in KPLP issuing 507,826 Partnership units at a price of \$10.70.